 Freezer: Consider storing the leftover curry in the freezer if you do not want to have the same dish for a meal.
 Divide the curry into required portions into freezer-safe containers or ziplock bags and store them in the freezer.

 Defrost: Thaw the curry the night before you plan to consume it.
 Take a portion out of the freezer and put it in the fridge.
-Reheat in the microwave or in a saucepan over medium heat on the stovetop until hot.
+Reheat in the microwave or a saucepan over medium heat on the stovetop until hot.

 Lauki Kofta Curry: Pan-fried bottle gourd dumplings simmered with a rich, creamy and delicious onion tomato curry sauce.